ravibak/AVD/IaC/README.md

   resource_group_name  = "VNETRGNAME"
 }
 ```
+## Terraform Setup

+If you are experienced with Terraform, you  know the drill.
+This sample takes a very basic approach of setting up the environment but you could explore avenues like remote location for state file (Azure Strage) and or deploy the code using DevOps pipelines.

-If you are experienced with Terraform, you would know the drill but if not, here are the series of commands (once you copy the state files in a folder)
+Here are the series of commands (once you copy the state files in a folder)

 I have used a Windows PC running PowerShell 7
 Downloaded and extracted Terraform.
 Set the path in Environmental Variables.